Program Goals and Values

 Our Mission and Goals

 Our Core Values

-Our mission is to increase the understanding, respect, and equality of Deaf, Deaf-Blind, and Hard of Hearing people and their diverse communities.
+Our mission is to increase the equity, equality, understanding, and respect of Deaf, Deaf-Blind, and Hard of Hearing people and their diverse communities.

 This mission is carried out by three inter-related goals:

-- To prepare professional interpreters who are competent, ethical, and life-long learners
+· To prepare professional practitioners who are competent, ethical, and life-long learners,

-- To promote excellent resources, service, and scholarship to the state of Kentucky, the region, and throughout the United States.
+· To promote excellent resources, partnerships, service, and scholarship to the Commonwealth of Kentucky, the region, and throughout the United States.